 Are you beginning to get uneasy about the rising balance on your credit card accounts?
-Maybe you are wondering how your credit card balances affect your credit score or puzzling over how you are going to pay your minimum payments each month.
-Or perhaps you are just curious about how much credit card debt is too much.
+Understanding how your outstanding credit card balances affect your credit score can be crucial to avoiding long-term damage to your credit.

 How much credit card debt is okay?

-According to the Federal Reserve, revolving credit in the U.S. was at $960.8 billion in June 2016.
-If you divide that figure by America’s 122 million households (source), that means that the average U.S. household owes $7,875 in credit card debt.
+According to the Federal Reserve, revolving credit in the U.S. was $960.8 billion in June 2016.
+If you divide that figure by America’s 122 million households (source), that means the average U.S. household owes $7,875 in credit card debt.
 With so many people taking on debt at this scale, do the numbers indicate that this amount of credit card debt okay to have on your accounts?

-Although having some credit card is not the end of the word, you should avoid carrying any balance, certainly anything more than a few hundred dollars.
-After all, our goal is to save and invest money, not pay interest on everyday purchases.
+Although having some credit cards is not the end of the word, you should avoid carrying any balance, certainly anything more than a few hundred dollars.
+After all, the goal is to save and invest money, not pay interest on everyday purchases.

 You have too much credit card debt if you: